-Environmental, Social and Governance ("ESG") factors would have been considered in any selection and monitoring processes, but no new managers were selected over the reporting period.
-Over the 12 months, all Investment Managers were signatories of the UN PRI.
+Environmental, Social and Governance ("ESG") factors were considered in all selection and monitoring processes over the reporting period, including the choice of new managers, namely Federated Hermes and Insight Investment.
+All of the Scheme's DB Investment Managers are signatories of the UN PRI ("The United Nations Principles for Responsible Investment").